daniel-sh-au/017_Credit-Risk-Analysis/README.md

 ## Overview of the Analysis

 ### Purpose
 The purpose of this analysis was to evaluate the performance of machine learning models for predicting credit risk.
 The data was oversampled using the **RandomOverSampler** and **SMOTE**, as well as undersampled using the **ClusterCentroids** algorithms.
 Then, a combination approach of over- and under-sampling using the **SMOTEENN** algorithm was applied to the dataset.
 A LogisticRegression classifier was then applied for each of the previous sampling algorithms.
-Finally, two machine learning models, **BalancedRandomForestClassifier** and **EasyEnsembleClassifier** were applied to predict credit risk.
+Finally, two machine learning models, **BalancedRandomForestClassifier** and **EasyEnsembleClassifier**, were applied to predict credit risk.

 ### Resources
 * Jupyter Notebook, Python 3.7.13